 Alternating with 1/2 the buttermilk.
 And mix just until combined after each of those additions.

 Then remove the bowl from the stand and gently fold in blueberries using a rubber spatula.

-And finish by pouring and spreading evenly into prepared pan and sprinkle over remaining sugar, then bake until it’s cooked through.
+And finish by pouring and spreading evenly into prepared pan and sprinkle over remaining sugar.
+Bake until it’s cooked through.
 Let it cool until warm (not hot) before slicing and serving).

 - Try substituting raspberries or sliced strawberries in place of the blueberries.

-- If you don’t want the blueberries to sink to the lower half of the cake, after you rinse and drain them well toss them with 1 Tbsp of the flour.
+- If you don’t want the blueberries to sink to the lower half of the cake, toss them with 1 Tbsp of the flour after you rinse and drain them.